-351. Topics in American History (3 hours)
+357. Topics in History (3 hours)

 A detailed investigation of some significant theme or issue in American history.
-Topics will change every time the course is offered.
+World history, or European history.
+Topics will change each time the course is offered.
 Course may be repeated for credit with permission of the instructor.
-Prerequisite: One course in American history.
+Prerequisite: none.